uri-raviv-lab/pyceres/ceres/docs/source/nnls_solving.rst

    The upside is that you do not need to build and link to an external library to use ``EIGEN_SPARSE``.

+.. member:: int Solver::Options::num_linear_solver_threads

+   Default: ``1``

+   Number of threads used by the linear solver.

 .. member:: shared_ptr<ParameterBlockOrdering> Solver::Options::linear_solver_ordering